LGN520/farreach-public/docs/netreach-voting.md

 		* It should write the value into switch by recirculation and sendback PUTRES (no PUTREQ_PS)
 	+ Case 3: read-after-write
 		* Write value of k1 and then read k1
+		* It should write the value in switch and read the value from switch (not touch server)

 ## How to run